Introduction: Cloud Computing - The Facts

 As more people switch to Cloud storage systems, the market is becoming increasingly competitive, driving prices down and making this service a more substantial consideration.
 Amazon.com, Inc.’s Amazon Web Services, Microsoft’s Azure and Google’s Google Cloud platform are some of the largest cloud players in the market, and they will continue to drive prices down and to introduce further feature enhancements to the market.
 Inevitably this creates tough competition for the smaller cloud providers to scale up to the higher-end requirements of the customers.

 Adaptability, flexibility and balance are three qualities essential to long-term business agility.
 Cloud computing allows organisations to scale up their operations and deliver information in a timely manner.
 This, in turn, heightens people’s confidence and trust in the service, thus increasing the demand.

 For businesses, hardware and one-time licenses represent a sizeable investment.
 Subscription-based pricing enables better, if not instantaneous, accessibility to infrastructure and computing platforms that are traditionally costly and often difficult to build.
 One must not only consider the actual hardware and software to set up the equipment but also the relevant technical expertise to configure and maintain it.

 Service Provider Licensing Agreement (SPLA) pricing

-Major Software vendors are increasingly adopting subscription based pricing models that create opportunities for cloud providers to drive added consumption and revenue.
-For the consumer, this means accessibility to the latest technologies without the initial capital outlay that comes with acquiring vendor software licenses.
+Major software vendors are increasingly adopting subscription-based pricing models that create opportunities for cloud providers to drive added consumption and revenue.
+For the consumer, this means access to the latest technologies without the initial capital outlay that comes with acquiring vendor software licenses.

-At Nexia BT, we provide Information Technology Services.
-Click here for further information
+At Nexia BT, we provide a range of Information Technology Services.
+Click for further information.